calloncampbell/azure-devops-build-workshop/docs/step-2-create-build-pipeline-yaml/create-build-pipeline-yaml.md

-# Create your first pipeline with YAML
+# Create your first build pipeline with YAML

-This is a step-by-step guide to using Azure Pipelines to build a GitHub repository.
+This is a step-by-step guide to using Azure Pipelines to build a GitHub repository using YAML.

 ## Prerequisites